People from many different spiritual backgrounds and from none have found great resonance with the Person Centred approach.

 Matt Licata puts this beautifully, “We must discover for ourselves the most skilful, effective, and compassionate ways to open and enter into the body, psyche, and heart.
 No one can tell you what the right way is for you.
 No one can know ahead of time the places where the light will enter.

 The hero or heroine’s journey is individual by nature, requiring experiential, primary experience; a collective spirituality will never meet the longing within.
 While there are many mentors and guides that appear as grace along the way, the true teacher will always point you back into your own uniqueness.”

 Some leading lights of the person centred academic world have written about their own spiritual traditions and experiences:

 Brian Thorne speaks of his own spiritual experience through his immersion in Christianity.
 He described a discovery that he, “together with all humanity, is infinitely desirable to God.
 This is despite his own frequent experience of himself as undesirable.
 His conviction is that negative self-judgements and lack of self-worth conceal us from this truth.”

 Buddhist correlations have been explored by Campbell Purton in his Deep Structure of The Core Conditions, and more generally he has looked into The Spiritual Implications of Unconditional Positive Regard.

-I can teach and support non-religious mindfulness meditation techniques as an adjunct to counselling, if appropriate.
+I can teach and support non-religious mindfulness meditation techniques as an adjunct to counselling, if appropriate and desired.